Many asthma triggers can be found in the home. As we spend up to 90% of our time indoors, this can have a significant impact on asthma symptoms.

 Reducing your exposure to such triggers can significantly improve your health.
 Speak with your GP or healthcare professional about potential triggers in your home.

-Top Tips to Limit Mould Growth
+Top Tips for Preventing Mould Growth

-- Try not to dry clothes indoors nor store clothes in damp cupboards nor pack clothes too tightly in wardrobe;
+- Try not to dry clothes indoors nor store clothes in damp cupboards nor pack clothes too tightly in wardrobe.

-- Ensure your house is well-ventilated by opening windows regularly;
+- Ensure your house is well-ventilated by opening windows regularly.

-- Consider using a dehumidifier to remove excess moisture;
+- Consider using a dehumidifier to remove excess moisture.

-- Keep air conditioner and heating filters clean and dry;
+- Keep air conditioner and heating filters clean and dry.

 - Fix leaks and moisture problems, and keep things clean and dry in places where mould tends to grow such as showers and under sinks.